braze-inc/braze-docs/_docs/_hidden/private_betas/field_level_encryption.md

 ## Prerequisites

-To use field-level encryption, you must have access to AWS KMS to encrypt and hash email addresses before sending them to Braze.
+To use field-level encryption, you must have access to AWS KMS to encrypt and hash email addresses **before** sending them to Braze.

+Follow these steps to set up your AWS secret key authentication method.

+1. To retrieve your access key ID and secret access key, create an IAM user and administrators group in AWS.
+2. Select **Show User Security Credentials** to reveal your access key ID and secret access key.
+Next, note these credentials somewhere or select the **Download Credentials** button as you'll need to input these when connecting your AWS KMS keys.
+3.
+4.

 ## Step 1: Connect your AWS KMS keys